How To Mix Honey and Cinnamon for Brain Health

 • Use warm, filtered water to preserve enzymes.

-• Take it consistently for 2–4 weeks before assessing your energy levels.
+• Take it consistently for 2–4 weeks before assessing energy levels.

-• Keep a "brain journal" to note days when you feel particularly sharp or particularly foggy.
+• Keep a "brain journal" to note days when you feel sharp or foggy.

-If you prefer a consistent delivery and easier routine, consider our subscription and bundle options on the Create Your Bundle page to help maintain regular intake.
+If you prefer a consistent delivery and easier routine, consider our subscription options on the Create Your Bundle page to help maintain regular intake.

 When to Speak to a Professional